 It’s now used as the office of the Prime Minister of the Netherlands.
 It also houses several other government offices and administrations.

 There is a lot of architectural significance wrapped up in these buildings, as well as Dutch heritage.

 You can get a better view of the buildings by taking a boat ride on the lake to get a waterfront view of these gorgeous buildings.

 If you are a bit of a history boffin, why not take a guided tour of the interior?
 You can make a reservation for a small fee.

 Treat yourself to cocktails in a former bank turned boutique hotel and bar.
 You can sip drinks in ‘the Gold bar’ at the hip Hotel Indigo.

 This former national bank safe has been transformed into an uber-trendy bar that serves a range of signature cocktails as well as wines and beers.

-The Hague International Court of Justice
+Learn about The Hague International Court of Justice

 The Hague has many points of interest and it is probably best known as an epicentre of justice.